Nvidia spans AI from $59 Jetson Nano robots to massive datacenters on a chip

 “This is really about the future of enterprise computing, how we see servers and datacenters being built going forward for all workloads, not just AI-accelerated workloads,” Das said.
 “We really saw a move toward software-defined datacenters, where more of the infrastructure that was previously built as fixed-function hardware devices has been converted into software that deploys on every application server.”

 Traditional servers have separate CPUs and acceleration engines for various tasks.
 But with the DPU-accelerated server, Nvidia will combine them into a more seamless group of services the company refers to as a datacenter-on-a-chip.
-The BlueField-2 DPU has eight 64-bit A72 Arm cores and a bunch of other components for accelerating security, networking, and storage processing.
+The BlueField-2 DPU has eight 64-bit A72 ARM cores and a bunch of other components for accelerating security, networking, and storage processing.

 The BlueField-2X adds an Nvidia Ampere GPU and could be used for things like anomaly detection and automated responses, real-time traffic analysis that doesn’t slow that traffic, malicious activity identification, dynamic security, and online analytics of uploaded videos.